Processing of input parameters

 This will issue the request to URL in this way:

-If you provide a query string directly in the url directive, it won't be automatically encoded.
+If you provide a query string directly in the `url` directive, it won't be automatically encoded.
 You have to encode it manually.
-But in common cases, the entering query string in url is not a recommended approach, especially when values are inserted dynamically.
-See the Special case: Query string parameters in the URL section for more details.
+But in common cases, entering the query string in the `url` is not a recommended approach, especially when values are inserted dynamically.
+See the [Special case: Query string parameters in the URL section](#special-case-query-string-parameters-in-the-url) for more details.

 Example of specific query string parameters in the URL: